ibm-cloud-docs/discovery-data/manage-collections.md

 ## Deleting collections
 {: #collection-delete}

-You cannot delete the Sample Project collection.
-If you want to prevent results from the sample collection from being displayed when you submit queries, use the facet options to filter the results by collection.

 Find out whether a collection is being used anywhere before you delete it from the *Collection usage* page.
 Unshared collections can be deleted directly from this page.

 -   To delete a single collection from a project, open the *Manage collections* page from the navigation panel, find the collection tile, and then click the delete icon.